Submitty/DockerImages/README.md

-While you could build these images (or pass the `--build` flag to `dockerize.py`), anytime you commit a `Dockerfile` and `metadata.json` pair under `dockerfiles` to GitHub, a Travis-CI build is kicked off that builds the image and then pushes it to https://hub.docker.com.
+While you could build these images (or pass the `--build` flag to `dockerize.py`), anytime you commit a `Dockerfile` and `metadata.json` pair under `dockerfiles` to GitHub, a Travis-CI build is kicked off which builds the image and then pushes it to https://hub.docker.com.